Shrooblord/R2RRotR/README.md

 Use the project's [Issues](https://github.com/Shrooblord/R2RRotR/issues) page to report bugs, submit pull requests, talk about new features, etc. etc..

 ## License
-[QPL-1.0](https://opensource.org/licenses/QPL-1.0) for [R2ShrooTool](https://github.com/Shrooblord/R2ShrooTool); concerning the included [RayMap](https://github.com/Shrooblord/raymap) and [RaymapGame](https://github.com/Shrooblord/RaymapGame) sub-projects, all licensing rights reserved to the original creators of the projects.
+[QPL-1.0](https://opensource.org/licenses/QPL-1.0) for [R2ShrooTool](https://github.com/Shrooblord/R2ShrooTool) and the work done for the R2RRotR game; concerning the included [RayMap](https://github.com/Shrooblord/raymap) and [RaymapGame](https://github.com/Shrooblord/RaymapGame) sub-projects, all licensing rights reserved to the original creators of the projects.
 See their project homepages for more information.